khanhsb22/LandmarkRemarkApp/app/src/main/java/com/example/tigerspikeapp/README.md

 (1.5 day) For create all functions in MainActivity: Show note, view detail note, search, add note,...
 (0.3 day) For test app and fix bugs

+## Config

+MAPS_API_KEY is Google map API key, create it at: https://console.cloud.google.com/apis/credentials Fill it into: local.properties file and MainActivity.kt file